Dasha Nekrasova: Career

 In February 2019, Nekrasova appeared – alongside Khachiyan – as a runway model at the Marlborough art gallery in Manhattan showcasing the Fall 2019 collection designed by Rachel Comey.

 In 2020, Nekrasova made her directorial debut with The Scary of Sixty-First, a thriller co-written with Madeline Quinn, and inspired by the death of Jeffrey Epstein.
 The film premiered at the 71st Berlin International Film Festival and won the prize for Best First Feature.
-Later that year, Nekrasova co-wrote the short film, Spectacular Reality, inspired by conspiracies surrounding crisis actors and featuring models from No Agency New York, and directed the November 6, 2020 video performance of Oneohtrix Point Never's "I Don't Love Me Anymore" on The Tonight Show Starring Jimmy Fallon.
+Later that year, Nekrasova co-wrote the short film, Spectacular Reality, inspired by conspiracy theories surrounding crisis actors and featuring models from No Agency New York, and directed the November 6, 2020 video performance of Oneohtrix Point Never's "I Don't Love Me Anymore" on The Tonight Show Starring Jimmy Fallon.

 In November 2021, Nekrasova posted to Instagram a photo of herself with Alex Jones, the host of Infowars, and subsequently praised Jones on her podcast Red Scare as "an incredible entertainer".

 Nekrasova appears in a supporting role in season three of the HBO drama Succession as Comfrey, a crisis PR rep.

+In February 2024, it was reported that Nekrasova would be an inspiration for a track on Charli XCX's Brat.
+This was then confirmed by Nekrasova in June on her podcast as being the track "Mean Girls", stating "Yeah, the Charli song is kind of like a party girl anthem.
+It's a great song.
+She sent it to me a couple of months ago and told me about it."

 Personal life

-Nekrasova has dated Daniel Lopatin, better known as Oneohtrix Point Never, a musician.
-She is the former fiancée of comedian Adam Friedland, a host of the retired podcast Cum Town, and current host of The Adam Friedland Show.
+Nekrasova was formerly engaged to comedian and talk show host Adam Friedland, whom she dated from 2018 to 2020.

+Nekrasova married visual artist Reilly Sinanan in May 2025.